ayan2809/QuestionFramer/README.md

-# Class Rep
+# Automated Question Framer

-Class Rep is a web tool to record the audio from the online classes or recorded audio and automatically generate questions/quiz from them.
+Automated Question Framer is a web tool to record the audio from the online classes or recorded audio and automatically generate questions/quiz from them.
 First, from the recorded audio file, we generate the text file with the help of the [Google Speech-To-Text Api](https://cloud.google.com/speech-to-text).
 Next, we use a robust NLP system built on [HuggingFace Transformers](https://github.com/huggingface/transformers).
 It contains two models: the Question-Generator itself and another QA evaluator which ranks and filters the questions generated.
 Follow this [link](https://github.com/AMontgomerie/question_generator) for more insight on this model.